Nice to meet you.

 What I didn’t like about Opera:

-• I also experienced performance issues when opening too many tabs, causing the browser to lag and become unresponsive.
+• While performance wasn't a hassle overall, I experienced a bit of issue when opening too many tabs, causing the browser to lag and become unresponsive.

-• The user interface felt a little outdated and cluttered to me, with too many tools on the sidebar.
+• Another thing i noticed is that the user interface felt a little outdated and cluttered to me, with too many tools on the sidebar.

 What G2 users dislike about Opera: